 Chanute-Wright Brothers Memorial - Chanute, Kansas

 The Chanute-Wright Brothers Memorial in Chanute, Kansas honors engineer and city namesake, Octave Chanute, and the Wright Brothers.
 Chanute was a mentor to Wilbur and Orville Wright and very influential in the early days of flight exploration.
-The nice little park has a metal sculpture of the first airplane suspended on a mobile which moves with the wind.
+This nice pocket park has a metal sculpture of the Wright Brothers' first airplane suspended on a mobile which moves with the wind.